 - Avoid standing for too long to prevent back and leg pain.
 From time to time, try to take a break and sit down to relax.

 - Wear clothes and shoes that are comfortable.
-And if it’s okay by you, try wearing compression stockings to support your tired legs.
+And if it’s okay with you, try wearing compression stockings to support your tired legs.

 - Take 5mintes off your desk to practice breathing and mindfulness exercises.
 This helps to boost your energy for better performance.

-- Keep a bottle of water in your working are and drink enough throughout the day.
+- Keep a bottle of water in your working area and drink enough throughout the day.